Commando-Brando/Portfolio-Page/README.md

 <h3 align="center">The Hub</h3>

   <p align="center">
     The Hub is a full stack web project aimed at helping Computer Science Students, Software Engineers, and other degrees/disciplines study for their academics, learn new technologies to advance careers, and prepare candidates for technical interviews.
 Our core feature is an API that will allow users to access a rich database full of tech questions.
 Studies have shown that repetition is a great way to not only learn things quickly but also maintain that knowledge over long periods of time.
 After deploying our API we will work toward a dynamic flash card generation system that will span many topics.
 We want to involve the community in developing our datasets so we plan to implement a question submission system with forums where questions can be discussed and added.
+After all that we hope to incorporate some kind of AI that is capable of generating flash cards (perhaps by processing lecture notes or/and searching the internet).
 View the rest of our plans at the <a href="#roadmap">Project Roadmap</a>
     <br />
 <!--     <a href="https://github.com/commando-brando/the-hub"><strong>Explore the docs »</strong></a>
     <br />